austinloveless/AWS-API-MU/README.md

 ### Basic CRUD Capability

-- The ability to Create Todos
+- The ablility to Create Todos
 - The ability to Get a list of all Todos.
 - The ability to Get a Todo based on an id.
 - The ability to Update a Todo based on an id.
-- the ability to Delete a Todo based on an id.
+- The ability to Delete a Todo based on an id.

 This is a Serverless API for a Todo List written completely in JavaScript.
 It is a relatively simple application but I am going to address the following requirements.